About Reading Disorders

 CAUSES OF READING PROBLEMS

 One of the most common reading disorders in children is developmental dyslexia.
 Dyslexia is one of the more common conditions to affect school age children.
-It is estimated that between 5 and 10% of children between the ages of 5 and 20 meet criteria for the reading disorder.
+It is estimated that between 5 and 10 percent of children between the ages of 5 and 20 meet criteria for the reading disorder.

-The current thinking is that our visual system is built to recognize objects from a variety of different angles because we are creatures that move in the world.
-For instance, if I turn a chair on its side, it won’t take you long to figure out it is still a chair.
+The current thought is that our visual system is built to recognize objects from a variety of different angles, because we are creatures that move in the world.
+For instance, if someone were to turn a chair on its side, it won’t take you long to figure out it is still a chair.
 However, letters and words need to be identified in the same orientation and in the same order if they are to have meaning.
 The visual system, therefore, “cheats” by funneling letters and words over to the language centers for processing instead of in typical object recognition centers.
 If this process occurs correctly, most children will be able to read as early as 5 years of age.
 If they don’t funnel this information correctly to the left side, they will continue to treat letters and words just like objects in the environment.
-For instance, a child might see the word “choir” but say the word “chair” since they are visually so similar in appearance.
-However, their meaning is quite different and clearly comprehension is going to be affected if many of those errors occur.
+For instance, a child might see the word “choir” but say the word “chair” because they are visually so similar in appearance.
+However, their meaning is quite different and as a result, comprehension is going to be affected if many of those errors occur.

-I hear often that parents become worried because their child reverses letters and, while this does occur in children with dyslexia, it is also a fairly common phenomenon with children who are learning to read, particularly with letters that look similar (i.e., b and d).
+Many times parents become worried because their child reverses letters and while this does occur in children with dyslexia, it is also a fairly common phenomenon with children who are learning to read, particularly with letters that look similar (i.e., b and d).
 Thus, it often does take a trained professional to differentiate children who are poor readers or who are developing slowly or in a patch-like fashion from children who actually have dyslexia.